 Nearly half of adults over age 30 experience some form of gum disease, according to the Centers for Disease Control and Prevention (CDC).
-At Smile Structure Dentistry and Braces, with four offices in San Antonio and Helotes, Texas, the team of general and family dentists provide comprehensive periodontal care to prevent and treat gum disease.
+At Smile Structure Dentistry and Braces, with five offices in San Antonio and Helotes, Texas, the team of general and family dentists provide comprehensive periodontal care to prevent and treat gum disease.
 Call the nearest office or request an appointment online today to learn more.

 Gum disease, or periodontal disease, is a progressive infection that causes your gums to inflame and separate from your teeth.
 It’s one of the most common oral health problems in people over age 30.
 While reversible in its early stages, gum disease can be more difficult to treat once it advances.